xD-saleem/The-One-Billion-Row-Challenge/README.md

 [This](https://github.com/gunnarmorling/1brc) but in Golang.

-Attempt 4 took 11.923 seconds to read 1 billion lines.
+Attempt 4 took 11.923 seconds to process 1 billion lines.